google/slo-generator/docs/pratices/latency_slo_distrib_metric_cloud_monitoring.md

 Adapt the window size until you get data points, just one is enough.

 The response contains the latency distribution [Bucket Options](https://cloud.google.com/monitoring/api/ref_v3/rest/v3/TypedValue#bucketoptions).
-(This information is not returned by the GET on the metric descriptor, c for that we need an inspect time series)
+(Note: this information is not returned by the GET on the metric descriptor, so we need an inspect the timeseries data)

 This looks like: